19 May 2020

-The square meterage and design of Hearing Room 1 in Parramatta allow for a total of six people at the bar table and in the gallery space.
+The square meterage and design of Hearing Room 1 in Parramatta allow for a total of nine people at the bar table and in the gallery space.

 The Commission must also consider the limited space available for parties to confer outside of the Hearing Rooms, particularly if multiple matters are listed on the same day at the Commission, and take into account the co-location of the Commission with the Fair Work Commission in Newcastle.